 9. Don’t be afraid to reach out to others when you need help or a listening ear.

 Although you need time to bond and adjust, you shouldn’t isolate.
 Let people know why you have to disappear a little, but choose some trusted friends or family to check in with regularly.
-Finding someone who has walked or is walking a similar path would be especially helpful–feelings you didn’t know were possible may surface, and connecting with someone else who gets it is HUGE.
+Finding someone who has walked or is walking a similar path would be especially helpful–feelings you didn’t know were possible may surface.
+Connecting with someone else who gets it is HUGE.